Vince Wilfork: Personal life

 Wilfork lives in Houston, Texas and Florida.
 He has one son and one daughter.
 He married Bianca Farinas in 2004.
-They later divorced in 2021.
-Both of Wilfork's parents died in 2002 and were unable to ever see him play in the NFL.
+They later divorced.
+Wilfork remarried on October 8, 2020.
+Both of Wilfork's parents died in 2002 and never saw him play in the NFL.

 Following the Patriots' victory in the 2014 AFC Championship game, Wilfork helped remove a driver out from an overturned vehicle.
 He noticed the flipped SUV on his way home from Gillette Stadium, assisting an officer already at the scene.
 Wilfork later recounted the event and his role in helping the driver: "I think anybody would do the same thing, I saw the lady in there and asked her if she was OK, could she move.
 She grabbed my hand, and kind of talked her through [it].
 It wasn't a big deal; it was seeing someone that needed help and helping.
 I was just trying to get her to safety."

-On Saturday September 24, 2022 Wilfork was inducted into the New England Patriots Hall of Fame.